takecare/site/README.md

 ### 👷‍♂️ WIP

+- Data in query-able format
+- Components to display phrases in the home page

+#### TODO

 - Setting up default style in layout
-- Understanding how data is stored and consumed in graphql

 ### 🎓 Learn